Unlocking the Power of DeepSeek with Janitor AI: Your Ultimate Guide

 Performance and Cost Considerations

-DeepSeek is generally cheaper than OpenAI for long conversations, but costs still scale with:
+DeepSeek is generally more affordable than OpenAI for extended conversations, but costs still scale with:

 Janitor AI does not cap your spending automatically.
-You should set usage limits inside the DeepSeek dashboard if available.
+Set usage limits inside the DeepSeek dashboard if available.

 Failing to do this can lead to unexpected charges, especially during long roleplay sessions.